Uno (card game): 2018 rule changes

-Either type can be played on any turn and is worth 40 points when a player goes out.
+Each of these cards can be played on any turn and is worth 40 points when a player goes out.

+2022 rule changes

+The goal to reach a certain number of points has been demoted and replaced with the one commonly used by most players, which is to be the first player to go out.
+If played for points, each Wild card is worth 50 points regardless of type.
+There is no longer an official method to determine the dealer.
+In addition, if the first card flipped at the start of a game is an Action or Wild card, it is ignored and another card is flipped until a number card comes up.

 Card and deck styles

 Modern Uno action cards bear symbols which denote their action, except for the Wild cards which still bear the word "Wild".
 Before the design change, such cards in English versions of the game had letters only.
 Earlier English versions can be recognized by the absence of the white rim that surrounds the edge of most Uno cards.

 Other versions of the game use symbols and images in both old and new designs, especially ones with Wild cards that do not bear the word "Wild".
 There are also language-free versions of the newer styles that do not bear the word "Wild" but have the same styling.

 The 2010 "Uno Mod" edition uses symbols instead of letters or numbers.

 On September 16, 2017, Mattel released Uno ColorAdd, which was designed specifically for those suffering from color blindness.

 On October 1, 2019, Mattel released a Braille version of their game with Mark Riccobono, president of the National Federation of the Blind.
 Riccobono said in a press release, "The fact that a blind person is now able to play a classic game of UNO straight out of the box with both blind and sighted friends or family members is a truly meaningful moment for our community."